"Owned and Managed by Agricultural Employers"

 • the worker's home address;

-• and the amount of and reasons for any and all deductions taken from the worker's wages.
+• the amount of and reasons for any and all deductions taken from the worker's wages;

 Hours and Earnings Statements